Skip to main content

 Actual cost method for working out rental income and expenses

-GST and renting short-term
+GST and renting for short stays

 Residential rental income from renting out long-term is exempt from GST.
 You do not register, file or claim GST for your rental income or expenses.